H-Max/bq2dbt/README.md

 - [ ] Unit testing
 - [ ] Merging with existing yaml definition files
 - [x] Generate the files for a complete dataset rather than a single table
+- [x] Support for clustering
+- [x] Support for time partitioning
+- [ ] Support for range paritioning
 - [ ] Option to output to stdout
   - [ ] With the option to select SQL or YAML file only